Gustavo-Macedo1/Projetos-Data-Science/README.md

 ---

-# Authoral notebooks - Data Science
+# Projects and Guides - Data Science

 ## What is this repository?